-The Company has a comprehensive system of internal controls in place.
-The Company engaged, Abu Timam Grant Thornton, to undertake the Company's internal audit function for the financial year 2021.
-An internal audit plan was developed for 2021 and approved by the Audit Committee, which was fully implemented during the year.
+The Board has appointed an Internal Auditor to head the Company's Internal Audit Unit effective from 2 January 2022.
+An internal audit plan was developed for 2022, approved by the Audit Committee, and fully implemented during the year.

-There were no significant findings identified for the year ended 31 December 2021.
-The Management is fully committed to implementing the recommendations arising from the findings of the internal auditor.
+There was no significant finding identified for the year ended 31 December 2022.
+The Management is fully committed to implementing the recommendations arising from the findings of the Internal Auditor.